 To prevail in a case of insurance fraud, the prosecutor must prove, beyond a reasonable doubt, that an individual knowingly made an incomplete, misleading, or false or statement, that the statement was made pertaining to a claim or payment under an insurance policy, and that the statement made was material to the claim.
 This is important, because if the prosecution cannot prove all these elements, there may be reasonable doubt.

 Other possible defenses to insurance fraud charges can be a lack of intent to deceive or defraud, that the claim is not false, and a mistake of fact.
-A knowledgeable West Palm Beach insurance fraud defense lawyer could evaluate a person’s case and determine what defense works best for them.
+A knowledgeable lawyer in West Palm Beach could evaluate a person’s case and determine what insurance fraud defense works best for them.

 Speaking to a West Palm Beach Insurance Fraud Attorney